Fayetteville, North Carolina: Economy

 Fort Bragg is the backbone of the county's economy.
 Fort Bragg and Pope Field pump about $4.5 billion a year into the region's economy, making Fayetteville one of the best retail markets in the country.
 Fayetteville serves as the region's hub for shops, restaurants, services, lodging, health care, and entertainment.

 As of March 2019, Fayetteville reflected an unemployment rate of 5.2%, which is higher than the national average of 3.8% and the North Carolina average of 4%.

 Top employers

 According to the Fayetteville 2018 Comprehensive Annual Financial Report, the top employers in the city are:

 Defense industry

 The Fayetteville area has a large and growing defense industry and was ranked in the top five areas in US for 2008, 2010, 2011 by a trade publication.
 Eight of the ten top American defense contractors are located in the area, including Lockheed Martin, Boeing, Northrop Grumman, General Dynamics, and L-3 Communications.

 The city hosts Partnership for Defense Initiatives (PDI), a trade association promoting defense contractors.

 Arts and culture

+An October 2023 study released by Americans for the Arts, (AFTA) found that nonprofit arts and culture organizations in Fayetteville and Cumberland County created $72.2 million in total economic activity in 2022, supported over 1100 jobs, provided $44.1 million in personal income to residents and generated $9.5 million in local, state and federal tax revenue.
+At an April 2024 event the Arts Council of Fayetteville/Cumberland County announced that arts and cultural activities drew more than 900,000 visitors to the region.